 Many tour companies offer trips to the Dead Sea, often combined with the UNESCO-listed Masada Fortress.

-While the Dead Sea is a lot of fun by itself, I highly recommend you check out Masada too.
+While the Dead Sea is a lot of fun, I highly recommend you check out Masada too.
 It’s a unique historical site on top of a mountain, which you can ride access via a cable car up or hike up a steep path.

 While you could stay at one of the hotels mentioned above, you can also enjoy the Dead Sea on a day trip from Jerusalem or Tel Aviv.